-Hyalinobatrachium yaku, a new species of glass frog, has such clear skin that researchers can watch its tiny heart beat through its chest.
+Hyalinobatrachium yaku, a new species of glass frog, has such clear skin that researchers can observe its tiny heart beat through its chest.

 There are 150 species of glass frogs — but researchers announced this week that they may have discovered the coolest one yet.